Read about your education and career options.

 Luckily events like this are relatively rare in jails and prisons because correctional officers (COs) do a great job managing prisoners.
 But it’s also a good reminder that you need the right training to become a correctional officer.

-Correctional officers oversee individuals who have been arrested and are awaiting trial or who have been convicted of a crime and sentenced to serve time in prison.
+Correctional officers oversee people in jail who have been arrested and are awaiting trial or who have been convicted of a crime and sentenced to serve time in prison.

 In addition, they routinely inspect locks, window bars, doors and gates for signs of tampering.
-Officers also report security breaches, disturbances, violations of rules, and any unusual occurrences.
-They normally keep a daily log or record of their activities.
+Officers report security breaches, disturbances, violations of rules and any unusual occurrences.

 Where You’ll Work

 There were about 469,500 corrections officers in the U.S. in 2012, and while the work can be demanding, many COs like the job security, the benefits and the opportunities for advancement.